Home Compare BKR vs SLB

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
+This is not just a one-metric split: both profitability and valuation materially support the lead.
 The overall score gap is 14 points in favour of Baker Hughes Company.

 INDUSTRY COMPARISON